Capture submission

 Operations and finance ask what has been accepted or invoiced.

-Status helps the team decide what should happen next.
+Status helps the team decide what must happen next.

 Start with a normal basket and delivery note.